Functional dyspepsia: relieving indigestion by addressing root causes

 Functional dyspepsia natural treatment can be very effective, safe and long lasting.
 Using evidence based methods within a holistic framework, our functional medicine dyspepsia specialists have a unique approach to all digestive conditions.
 The first step involves isolating the root cause of the symptoms with detailed investigations of:

-Functional testing may help identify pathogens, parasites and infections, such as H. pylori using state of the art pathology labs.
+Functional testing may help identify pathogens, parasites and infections, such as H. pylori using state-of-the-art pathology labs.
 These tests may include:

 Other functional testing may be required to identify: